MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-03-object-orientation.md

     -[+] Inheritance
     -[+] Polymorphism

+Note: Get them to describe their designs.
+  Draw designs up at the front as they go.
-Note: Ask whose design changed
+  Ask whose design changed
   Paper designs easy to change, designs in code much harder.
   Good to do a little up front design.